 Bremen is one of Germany’s leading industrial hubs

-Bremen is Germany’s sixth-largest industrial hub in terms of revenue.
-Whether the sector is aerospace, foodstuffs, automotive, shipping or steel production, Bremen has always been a major player.
+Bremen is Germany’s tenth-largest industrial hub in terms of gross domestic product (GDP).
+Whether it is about planes and satellites, foodstuffs, automotive, shipping, logistics or steel production, Bremen´s industrial sector has always been a major player.

 The structure of Bremen’s gross domestic product (GDP) reveals how important industrial companies are for economic output and how heavily the state’s industry is geared towards exports.
-Bremen has extensive links with the global economy, ranking second only to Baden-Württemberg for international trading links in a comparison of Germany’s federal states.
+Bremen has extensive links with the global economy and has the highest export rate of all federal states (55,2 percent).
 The promising potential of this industrial infrastructure lies in the successful combination of international business and sales relationships, strong regional economic ties and outstanding locational factors.

 The ports are the hub for the global flow of goods

 More than ever, Bremen’s ports are an important hub for the global flow of goods.
-They include Germany’s second-largest seaport, Germany’s seventh-largest inland port, the state-of-the-art Cruise Terminal Bremerhaven, Europe’s second-largest car terminal, which handles more than two million cars a year, and Northern Europe’s fourth-largest container hub, which currently has 14 berths for large container ships.
+They include Germany’s second-largest seaport, Germany’s tenth-largest inland port, the state-of-the-art Cruise Terminal Bremerhaven, Europe’s second-largest car terminal, which handles more 1.7 million cars a year, and Northern Europe’s fourth-largest container hub, which currently has 14 berths for large container ships.

 Around a fifth of all jobs in the state of Bremen are connected to the ports, which also account for a fifth of revenues and a quarter of value added.
 Around 10,000 jobs in the surrounding area of Lower Saxony also depend on the ports.

 Back in 1966 in Bremen’s Überseehafen, the US vessel Fairland delivered the first container to a German quay, kicking off a revolution in maritime transport and the transshipment of goods.
-Since then, the size of the ships used in international container transport has grown steadily – by 30 per cent in the past four years alone.
-Bremen’s ports are traditional railway ports with a well-developed rail infrastructure that features 187 kilometres of track in total.
+Since then, the size of the ships used in international container transport has grown steadily – the largest ships today carry more than 24,000 container equivalents (TEU).
+Bremen’s ports are traditional railway ports with a well-developed rail infrastructure that features 192 kilometres of track in total.
 More than a million containers are transported by rail every year via inland links.

 Around 50 Bremen-based port companies and industrial businesses have joined forces in Initiative Stadtbremische Häfen e.V.
 (ISH) to promote and strengthen the port economy.
 The majority of these are headquartered in Bremen’s Holz- und Fabrikenhafen and in Europahafen in Überseestadt.
 “Small and medium-sized businesses are pooling their interests in ISH in accordance with the ‘Bremen model’, which envisages the compatible co-existence of industry, ports, trades, services and residential areas,” says ISH managing director Heiner Heseler, summarising the initiative’s goals.
 Together, these businesses have revenues of around €3 billion and represent approximately 6,000 jobs.